mui/material-ui/docs/pages/blog/first-look-at-joy.md

 The package is already [available from npm](https://www.npmjs.com/package/@mui/joy) but until we get to a reasonable number of components, and with sufficient documentation, it remains an _initial_ work in progress.

 It should be ready for more mature experimentation and testing in the second half of 2022.
-Meanwhile, we've developed a couple of templates that showcase what Joy looks like out of the box, so you can explore it further.
+Meanwhile, we've developed a couple of templates that showcase what Joy UI looks like out of the box, so you can explore it further.
 Follow the templates' CodeSandbox or live demo links to experiment with Joy UI for yourself.

 :::info